MagnumOpuses/jobtechdev.se/content/cookie_policy/_index.md

 - A permanent cookie that remains on your computer for a pre-determined amount of time.
 - A session-cookie which is temporarily store in memory for a certain duration or until the web browser is closed.

-More information about cookies and the new law about electronic communication is available on [Telestyrelsens website](www.pts.se)
+More information about cookies and the new law about electronic communication is available on [Post och Telestyrelsens website](http://www.pts.se).

-## Approval of the use of cookies on the _Jobtechdev.se_ website
+### Approval of the use of cookies on the _Jobtechdev.se_ website

 The use of cookies on Jobtechdev.se requires the consent of the user.
 By your explicit consent, you consent to the use of cookies on the website and the processing of personal data saved through the use of cookies.
 There is no possibility of denying consent to any or any cookies without the use being approved in its entirety.

-## What happens if you deny the use of cookies on _Jobtechdev.se_?
+### What happens if you deny the use of cookies on _Jobtechdev.se_?

 The Swedish Public Employment Service uses cookies for the website to function properly.
 If you choose to decline cookies through your browser settings, some services and features on the site may be affected.

 If you do not want cookies to be used on your computer, you can change the setting in the browser security settings.
 Then no cookies are stored, but you will not be able to use certain functions on the site either.
 Important to keep in mind is that you cannot use the services that require login.

-## What cookies are used when you visit _Jobtechdev.se_?
+### What cookies are used when you visit _Jobtechdev.se_?

 We use cookies for the following purposes: